 There are question marks about digital corona-certificates.
 For example, is it feasible to trust antibody tests, or are people with antibodies contagious to others?

 Experts think anyone infected with Covid-19 will develop “short-term immunity” from re-infection.
 However, no one knows how “robust” that immunity is.
 Most tests are not “sophisticated enough to reveal the extent of a person’s immunity, or for how long it will last.
 Even the best performing tests return a number of false positives”.

 “Personally, I think there could be more guidance coming from the likes of the UN International Civil Aviation Organization (ICAO) or International Air Transport Association (IATA) on travel.
 Different countries, airports, and airlines are currently experimenting with different solutions.
 Now is the time to have some sort of common guidelines, so everyone can be aligned around aviation travel requirements.”
 Abhi Chacko, Head of Commercial & Innovation Gatwick Airport

-A recent report by London-based artificial intelligence research group, the Ada Lovelace Institute, warned that immunity passports “pose extremely high risks in terms of social cohesion, discrimination, exclusion, and vulnerability.”
+A recent report by London-based artificial intelligence research group, Ada Lovelace Institute, warned that immunity passports “pose extremely high risks in terms of discrimination, social cohesion, exclusion, and vulnerability.”

 Immunity passports could “make life more difficult for people who are not immune, but the certificate is a way of ensuring that people who have struggled to survive the virus are not prevented from doing things or going places”.

 British cybersecurity firm, VST Enterprises, shared details of their V-Health Passport, which runs on the cybersecurity tech VCode.
 The passport is “ready to hit the ground running and checks Covid tests, including antibody and antigen testing”.